 Metric Description

 APPL_ID The application ID that is related to the message in the notification log file.

 DBNAME The name of the monitored database.

 DBPARTITIONNUM The name of the monitored database.

 FUNCTION The name of the function that generated the message.

 This metric is retrieved for version 10 and higher.

 IMPACT Qualifies the impact of this message from a user's perspective.
 This clarifies the impact that the event described by the message has on the business process DB2 is part of.
 The impact is determined according to DB2 definition.
-The possible values are: • CRITICAL • IMMEDIATE • NONE • POTENTIAL • UNLIKELY This metric is reserved for version 10 and higher.
+The possible values are: • CRITICAL • IMMEDIATE • POTENTIAL • UNLIKELY

 MSG The message text.

 MSGNUM The message number.

 MSGSEVERITY The message severity.

+Values:

+C (critical)

+E (error)

+W (warning)

+I (informational)

-Values: C (critical) E (error) W (warning) I (informational) NULL (if the message severity could not be determined)
+NULL (if the message severity could not be determined)

 MSGTYPE The message type.

 PID The process ID that caused this message.

 PROCESSNAME The process name.

 TID The thread ID.

 TIMESTAMP The log message timestamp.